ianmarmour/ACAS-Automated-Scanning/README.md

 ## Configuration Guide

-1.Modify the following line and add whatever local adminstrative account name you would like between the ''.
+1. Modify the following line and add whatever local adminstrative account name you would like between the ''.

 ```powershell
 $Username = 'ACASScanner'